pfdubois/BridgeBidding/source/MajorOpenings.rst

 The changes are all for invitational or better hands with no competition.
 Weak and competitive hands are treated as before.

 #.
-The range of the 1N response becomes 6-12 instead of 6-10.
+The range of the 1N response becomes 6-|bad12| instead of 6-10.
+   You don't make this bid if you would have opened this hand.
    Opener will :term:`announce` "forcing" and he must make another bid.
    See :ref:`1N Forcing <OneNoForcing>` for continuations.
    Honestly, the 1N forcing part is the hard part.
 The 2/1 auctions are easy.